 The Company acquired the assets, liabilities and business as a going concern of a related entity, NeuronZ Limited, with effect from 1 January 2004.
 The acquisition of the business of NeuronZ Limited has enhanced the Company's core scientific and developmental pipeline whilst building upon operational and managerial capabilities.
+During 2005, Neuron commenced a Phase 2 trial for its lead compound Glypromate® and continued to pre-clinically advance all of its other compounds.

-The Company's operations for the year are described in the Chief Executive's Report on pages 1 and 2.
+The Company's operations for the year are described in the Chief Executive's Report on pages 2 and 3.